-- Mother's full maiden name and occupation (if appropriate).
+Mother's full name (including maiden name) and occupation (if appropriate).

 A death can be registered by:

-You should register the death according to local regulations in the country concerned and obtain a certificate of death.
+You should register the death according to local regulations in the country the death occurred and obtain a certificate of death.

-A full death extract can be purchased at the time of registration, this may be required for any personal business of the deceased including insurance policies and private pensions.
-At the time of registration and up to one month this will cost £10.00, or £15.00 thereafter.
+A full death extract can be purchased at the time of registration, this may be required for settling any personal business of the deceased including insurance policies and private pensions.
+At the time of registration and up to one month this will cost £10.00 or £15.00 thereafter.